raccommode/P-StreamRec/README.md

 - Replay metadata cached for fast loading
 - 30x faster on subsequent loads
 - Automatic cache invalidation when files change

+#### GitOps Updates
+- **One-click updates** directly from the web interface
+- Check for new versions from GitHub
+- Apply updates without SSH or command line
+- Automatic application restart after update
+- Perfect for Portainer/Docker deployments

+**How to use:**
+1. Look for the **GitOps** button in the header (appears only if in a Git repository)
+2. Click to see current version and available updates
+3. If updates are available, click **Apply Update**
+4. Application pulls latest changes and restarts automatically

+**Requirements:**
+- Application must be deployed as a Git clone
+- Git must be available in the container
+- Repository must have remote configured (origin)

 ## Local Development
 ```bash